 Lyric 5 vs Lyric 6 pro

 If you look at Amazon you will also find the Honeywell Lyric 6 pro.
-They look almost the same, the colour is the most distinctive difference between the two.
+They look almost the same, the color is the most distinctive difference between the two.
 So I did a little digging on what the real difference is between the Honeywell Lyric 5 and the Honeywell Lyric 6 pro.

 The Lyric 6 pro supports more advanced heating systems then the T5.
 With the Lyric 6 pro, you can control a dual heating system, something you can’t with the T5.
 Keep in mind that choosing the wrong options for your dual heating system can damage it.
 So make sure you consult a professional before you install it.